 The Georgia Tech researchers aren't ready to go commercial with their FIDO technology yet.
 The prototypes are sturdy enough, but don't have enough battery life, and are still prone to accidental activation.
 However, the researchers feel their technology is the way of the future for work dogs and the people they serve.COMMENT ON ARTICLE

-* EUROPE'S DIVERSE HEALTHCARE SYSTEMS: As discussed by an article from THE ECONOMIST ("The Expanding Universal", 12 August 2017), America's Republican Party, now in power after the elections of 2016, has inherited the responsibility for the US healthcare system -- and so far, has made a botch of repairing it.
+* EUROPE'S DIVERSE HEALTHCARE SYSTEMS: As discussed by an article from ECONOMIST.com ("The Expanding Universal", 12 August 2017), America's Republican Party, now in power after the elections of 2016, has inherited the responsibility for the US healthcare system -- and so far, has made a botch of repairing it.
 After the last botch in the exercise, Senator Mitch McConnell, the GOP Senate majority leader, blamed congressional Democrats, McConnell sneering that they wanted a "single-payer" system, which he called "socialized medicine ... a government takeover of everything -- European healthcare."

 McConnell has long had a reputation for wiliness, but it has now become obvious that he has been over-rated, one item of evidence being that he didn't appear to know a thing about Europe's healthcare systems, or even understand the terms he was using.
 For starters, a single-payer system is socialized health insurance -- not "socialized medicine".
 In many countries with single-payer systems, such as Canada, most medical providers are private, profit-making businesses.
 It may not even mean that the government is the sole insurance provider; in many countries with single-payer insurance, it co-exists with health-insurance industries supplying supplemental policies for those who want extra coverage.